ProgrammableEric/IQTwist_Game/admin/G-originality.md

 * all pictures for the buttons were photoshoped by Hua Guo

+* In the Challenges class, the questions were encoded categorized manually from the game manual, and the solutions were computed by using task 9 getSolution method.

 * The idea of the general structure of Board class comes from assignment Game class.

 Signed: Hua Guo (u6419283), Mei Yee Chin (u6700948), and Chunze Fu (u5885811)